This post reports about a recent street style Do in Fairbanks, Alaska. Read about wearing PJs in Alaska.

 Fleece Pajama Trousers Are a Fairbanks Street Style Do

 Recently, the obsession with fleece PJ pants has taken over even into public live.
 A month ago, I saw a guy at a dance place sitting at the bar in his PJs!
 One of our friends commented that the guy is having his good night drink and the cab driver has less hassle to dump the drunken guy into his bed in his dry cabin.
 Last week I saw some students wearing blue PJs with polar bears and snowflakes print.
-Well, the university’s mascot is the nanook, which is the native word for the polar bear.
-Thus, I took it as a juvenile joke.
+Well, the university’s mascot is the Nanook, which is a Native word for the polar bear.
+Therefore, I took it as a juvenile joke.

-I have to admit I love my fleece pyjama trousers from the men’s department in winter.
+I have to admit I love my fleece pajama trousers from the men’s department in winter.
 But wearing them to the grocery store or on campus?
 No way!
-I also wouldn’t wear my women’s pyjamas anywhere else than at home.
+I also wouldn’t wear my women’s pajamas anywhere else than at home.
 Do you wear your PJs outside the house?
 PJs outside the house are a no-no for me.
-Now what is the Style to Inspire me?

 Photos of me: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved